tugayac/tugayac.github.io/_projects/personal/2017-09-13-personal-budgeting-app.md

 I will be updating the architecture diagram once I incorporate security measures into the stack.

 ### Android and Web Application
-Once the iOS application is stable and ready for release, I plan on making an Android application, as well as a web application.
+Once the iOS application is stable and ready for release, I plan on building an Android application (and potentially a web application).